snthamel/user-hobbies-app/README.md

 ## Requirements

 This application can be built and deployed to `Docker` container and Docker compose.
-For instructions on installing Docker and Docker compose, please visit https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/
+For instructions on installing Docker and Docker compose (>Version 1.28.5), please visit https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/

 ## Build